yiisoft/yii-core/UPGRADE.md

     * `Yii::$container` made private:
         * don't use it explicitly
         * use container implicitly with constructor DI
+    * no need to require Yii class from entry script
     * to use `Yii` features use `Yii::setContainer()`
         * for it could access logger, profiler and i18n
         * else Yii functions will have generic behavior